Part I

 employed by Boone County Crime Stoppers to engage

-.
+and award anonymous sources.
 This second piece plans to

 examine how those procedures are exercised and how they